9 Best Leather Sneakers for Men 2025 | Minimalist, Low Profile, Dressy Sneaks

 - Get your normal sneaker size for a perfect fit.

-Just shy of being a decade years old, the brand started in Brooklyn in 2014, priding themselves as being the first sneaker brand born in Brooklyn.
-Seeing that Brooklyn is one of the streetwear capitals of the world, they had some big shoes to fill.
-Fortunately for Greats, they did not disappoint and were even acquired by Steve Madden in 2019.
+The brand started in Brooklyn in 2014, priding themselves as being the first sneaker brand born in Brooklyn, one of the streetwear capitals of the world.
+Greats built great word of mouth and eventually got acquired by Steve Madden in 2019.
+(They were never made in Brooklyn; they’re made in Portugal.
+Or Spain.
+Or Italy.)

 Key Highlights